 Management Franchise or independent business?

-Before making a midlife career change and committing to going into business, you need to weigh up the advantages and disadvantages of franchising against investing in an independent business to decide which route is best for you.
+Before making a career change and committing to going into business, you need to weigh up the advantages and disadvantages of franchising against investing in an independent business to decide which route is best for you.

 Some people prefer to start an independent business simply because it can cost less to start up than a franchise, which involves both an initial licence fee and then ongoing, regular management service fees.